Chewboctopus/comfyui-movielabs-util/README.md

 # MovieLabs ComfyUI Nodes for Publishing Workflow

-***UPDATES:  YOu can now submit any image sequence, not just EXR.
+***UPDATES:  You can now submit any image format sequence, not just EXR.
 Also added an option to automatically generate h264 MP4

 This project implements two custom nodes for the ComfyUI to enable the publishing of assets to the filesystem and ShotGrid: